Liu Shan: Zhuge Liang's regency

 While Zhuge Liang was alive, Liu Shan treated him as a father figure, allowing Zhuge to handle all state affairs.
 Zhuge Liang recommended many trusted officials, including Fei Yi, Dong Yun, Guo Youzhi and Xiang Chong into key positions.
 Under Zhuge Liang's advice, Liu Shan entered into an alliance with the state of Eastern Wu, helping both states to survive against the much larger state of Cao Wei.
 During Zhuge Liang's regency, the government was largely efficient and not corrupt, allowing the relatively small state of Shu to prepare itself for military campaigns.

 In 223, Liu Shan married Zhang Fei's daughter, Empress Zhang.

 In the aftermath of Liu Bei's death, the southern Nanman tribes had peeled away from Shu dominion.
 In 225, Zhuge Liang headed south and was able to, by both military victories and persuasion, reintegrate the southern region into the empire.
 For the rest of Zhuge Liang's regency, the southern Nanman people would be key contributors to Shu's campaigns against Wei.

-Starting in 227, Zhuge Liang launched his five Northern Expeditions against Wei, but all except one were military failures (albeit not military disasters) in that his forces ran out of food before they were able to inflict significant damage on Wei and therefore were forced to withdraw.
-It was during one of Zhuge Liang's campaigns that the only real political crisis during Zhuge's regency would occur.
-In 231, unable to supply the troops sufficiently, Zhuge Liang's co-regent Li Yan forged an edict by Liu Shan, ordering Zhuge Liang to retreat.
+Starting in 227, Zhuge Liang launched his five Northern Expeditions against Wei.
+All but one were modest military failures, with the Shu forces exhausting their provisions before they were able to inflict significant damage on Wei.
+On one expedition in 231, Zhuge Liang faced a political crisis.
+Unable to supply the troops sufficiently, Zhuge Liang's co-regent Li Yan forged an edict by Liu Shan, ordering Zhuge Liang to retreat.
 When Zhuge Liang discovered this, he recommended that Li Yan be removed from his office and put under house arrest, and Liu Shan accepted the recommendation.

 In 234, while Zhuge Liang was on his final campaign against Wei, he grew seriously ill.
-Hearing about Zhuge's illness, Liu Shan sent his secretary Li Fu (李福) to the front line to visit Zhuge Liang and to request Zhuge to leave instructions on important state matters.
+Hearing about Zhuge's illness, Liu Shan sent his secretary Li Fu (李福) to the front line to visit Zhuge Liang and request instructions on important state matters.
 Among other things, Zhuge Liang recommended that Jiang Wan succeed him, and that Fei Yi succeed Jiang Wan.
 Zhuge Liang refused to answer Li Fu's next question — who should succeed Fei Yi.
 Zhuge Liang died soon thereafter.
-Liu Shan followed Zhuge's instructions and installed Jiang Wan as the new regent.
+Liu Shan followed these recommendations, installing Jiang Wan as the new regent.